Measurement and Fairness: Making Assumptions

-Measurement modeling plays a central role in the social sciences, where many theories and hypotheses involve \emph{unobservable theoretical constructs}---i.e., phenomena of theoretical interest that cannot be measured directly.
-For example, researchers in psychology and education have long been interested in studying ``intelligence,'' while political scientists and sociologists are often concerned with theories involving ``political ideology'' and ``socioeconomic status,'' respectively.
-These unobservable theoretical constructs are abstractions---i.e., they do not manifest themselves directly in the world---yet they are fundamental to society, influencing a wide range of observable properties.
-A measurement model is a statistical model that links unobservable theoretical constructs, operationalized as latent variables, and data about the world~\cite{jackman2008oxford}.
-In this section, we introduce the language of measurement modeling, starting with a familiar example and getting progressively more sophisticated.
+\emph{Measurement modeling} plays a central role in the quantitative social sciences, where many theories involve \emph{unobservable theoretical constructs}---i.e., abstractions that describe phenomena of theoretical interest.
+For example, researchers in psychology and education have long been interested in studying intelligence, while political scientists and sociologists are often concerned with political ideology and socioeconomic status, respectively.
+Although these constructs do not manifest themselves directly in the world, and therefore cannot be measured directly, they are fundamental to society and thought to be related to a wide range of observable properties.\looseness=-1

+A \emph{measurement model} is a statistical model that links unobservable theoretical constructs, \emph{operationalized} as latent variables, and observable properties---i.e., data about the world~\cite{jackman2008oxford}.
+In this section, we give a brief overview of the measurement modeling process, starting with two comparatively simple examples---measuring height and measuring socioeconomic status---before moving on to three well-known examples from the literature on fairness in computational systems.
+We emphasize that our goal in this section is not to provide comprehensive mathematical details for each of our five examples, but instead to introduce key terminology and, more importantly, to highlight that the measurement modeling process necessarily involves making assumptions that must be made explicit and tested before the resulting measurements are used.